 Sure, you can lose some weight by lowering calories and even carbs.
 However, if you eat a lot of fibrous carbs and drink adequate water, you’d be surprised at how body fat will just start literally melting off your body.

 Try carb-cycling, wait, cutting carbs works, but what about re-feeding?
 Wait, I got it, throw in a cheat meal.
 Oh wait, gluten-free is the latest craze.
-No, do a low fat diet, or was that a high fat diet?
+No, do a low fat diet, or was that a high fat diet?.
+Oh, no, it was the Keto Diet.
 Yes, the Anabolic Diet or the ABCDE Program.
 Yes, there was an ABCDE “Diet”(Anabolic Burst Cycling of Diet Exercise).
+These are not fat loss strategies.

 These examples are EXACTLY why I don’t jump on the bandwagon of the new kid on the block mentality.
 What is all so intriguing and promising typically delivers little if any results.
 Now, I can’t say that all of these are belly-up like dead fish in the water.
 I’ve seen the one or two dedicated athletes implement one or a few of the above diets.
 A trainer I partnered with in 1997-1998 gave his all to the Anabolic Diet.
 It worked for him as long as he did it.
 Once it was over, so was he.
 He swole up like a Macy’s Day Float because the diet was just too rigid for the average person.